You are here

 “Also, think about upside scenarios,” says Henderson.
 Form a plan on how you will take advantage of commodity price upticks during the year.

-Attending conferences, such as Purdue’s Top Farmer Workshop http://bit.ly/2mPibeq can also help you glean ideas to keep your farm competitive, he adds.
+Attending conferences such as Purdue’s Top Farmer Workshop can also help you glean ideas for keeping your farm competitive.

-• If you need it, scour machinery purchases.
+- Scour machinery purchases, if there’s a need.
 The panel says good machinery buys are one upside to a down economy.

-• Consider diversifying your crop mix.
-“There may be an advantage for raising milo in some parts of the country,” says David Widmar, Purdue University agricultural economist.
+- Consider diversifying your crop mix.
+“There may be an advantage for growing milo in some parts of the country,” says David Widmar, Purdue University agricultural economist.

-• Explore alternative markets.
-“People are asking us about organics because of the margins,” adds Henderson.
-“It is not for everyone, but we have been getting questions about the value-added opportunity.”
+- Explore alternative markets.
+“People are asking us about organics because of the margins,” says Henderson.
+“It is not for everyone, but we have been getting questions asking about the value-added opportunity.”

-• Be open to expansion opportunities.
+- Be open to expansion opportunities.
 For example, there may be a retiring farm situation where no family member will take over the farm.
-Or, there may be a situation when a farmer is not yet ready to retire but is not exerting the same physical effort he or she used to do.
-“So maybe it starts out as a partnership and evolves into an acquisition strategy,” says Mintert.
-“For the short run, tackle it from their perspective.
-Put yourself in their shoes.”
+Or, there may be a situation when a farmer is not yet ready to retire but is not exerting the same physical effort he or she used to.
+“Maybe it starts out as a partnership and evolves into an acquisition strategy,” says Mintert.
+“For the short run, tackle it from the other’s perspective.
+Put yourself in his or her shoes.”